“I Can Do It Myself!”

 - Exercise: Regular, sustained aerobic exercise is the most effective natural way to raise levels of dopamine and the other brain neurotransmitters that improve your mood and ability to focus.

 - Sleep: More than 70 percent of adults with ADHD over the age of 30 report problems falling asleep and staying asleep — another good reason to develop a healthy sleep routine now.
 Go to bed at the same time each night and try to get at least eight hours of sleep to avoid aggravating your ADHD symptoms.

 - Nutrition: Inadequate nutrition, including low blood-sugar levels caused by skipping meals, impairs concentration and other aspects of functioning that are already affected by ADHD.

-A note of caution: Adults with untreated ADHD are at greater risk for substance abuse and addiction than adults without ADHD.
+A note of caution: Adults with untreated ADHD are at greater risk for substance abuse, overuse and dependency than adults without ADHD.
 Studies indicate that the rate of substance abuse among the untreated adult ADHD population is roughly twice as high as in those without ADHD.
 The levels of abuse in the treated ADHD population and the non-ADHD population, however, are about the same.
 Remember that the perceived “benefits” of self-medicating with recreational drugs never come close to the benefits provided by medication used in the course of proper medical care.

 6. On the river of life, be a boat — not a log